AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 These questions do two things.
 They demonstrate your expertise without you being in the room.
 And they set up the exact conversation you want to have on the next call.

-Now you have data before the call even happens.
-You know their readiness level, their biggest gaps, and whether they're a realistic candidate for a premium engagement.
-A prospect who scores 20 out of 100 might need foundational work that's outside your scope.
-A prospect who scores 65 is exactly in your sweet spot.
+Your team has data before any senior call happens.
+You know the prospect's readiness level, their biggest gaps, and whether they're a realistic candidate for a premium engagement.
+A prospect who scores 20 out of 100 might need foundational work that's outside your firm's scope.
+A prospect who scores 65 is exactly in your sweet spot, and worth the lead consultant's time.

 Landbase's lead qualification research shows pre-qualified leads convert at 40% compared to 11% for unqualified ones.
 That's roughly a 3.6x difference.
 Interactive assessments convert meaningfully better than static PDF lead magnets, too, because the prospect has already self-identified as someone trying to diagnose their own readiness.

-The report becomes an upstream filter that pre-qualifies clients before you spend a single minute on the phone.
-The leads who do make it to your calendar are warmer, better informed, and already bought into the diagnostic process.
+The report becomes an upstream filter that pre-qualifies clients before your founder spends a single minute on the phone.
+The leads who do make it onto your senior partner's calendar are warmer, better informed, and already bought into the diagnostic process.

 Making the Report Justify Premium Pricing

-The report signals that you have a system.
+The report signals that your firm has a system.
 Not a vague methodology.
-Not "I'll poke around and see what I find."
-A structured, repeatable diagnostic process that produces a tangible, shareable AI consulting deliverable.
+Not "we'll poke around and see what we find."
+A structured, repeatable diagnostic process that produces a tangible, shareable AI consulting deliverable regardless of which associate runs it.
 The readiness report is the entry point; the final report with implementation roadmap is what converts the engagement into a retainer.

-This is the difference between consultants who stay stuck on low-value projects and those who command premium transformation engagements.
+This is the difference between firms that stay stuck on $2K-$5K project work and firms that command $15K-$50K engagements.
 The deliverable quality is the proof that the engagement is worth the investment.

 Consider the context: Deloitte was caught shipping an AI-generated research report to the Australian government with fabricated citations, fictional academic papers, and a made-up quote attributed to a federal court judge.
 The firm refunded part of the fee.
 Then it happened again in Canada.
 That's the bar the market is now measuring against.
 A polished readiness report with real data, structured analysis, and a client-specific roadmap isn't just professional.
 It's the distinction between AI-shipped and expert-verified.